reduxjs/reselect/README.md

 *But there is a problem!*

-Using `getVisibleTodos` with multiple instances of the `visibleTodoList` container will not correctly memoize:
+Using the `getVisibleTodos` selector with multiple instances of the `visibleTodoList` container will not correctly memoize:

 #### `containers/VisibleTodoList.js`